YkYoa/cubrix_robot/README.md

 - Verify `planning_group` parameter
 - Check BT Server logs in terminal

-**Documentation not updating?**
-- Check the **Actions** tab for workflow status
-- Ensure GitHub Pages is enabled with "GitHub Actions" as source
-- Verify `.github/workflows/docs.yml` exists and is committed

 ### Quick Kill for ROS Processes

 If a launch gets stuck, add this alias to your shell (e.g., `~/.bashrc`):